gottfrois/doorkeeper-provider-app/README.md

 Please see [Doorkeeper](https://github.com/applicake/doorkeeper/) for documentation on doorkeeper.

+Please see [OAuth2](https://github.com/intridea/oauth2/) for documentation on OAuth2 and to understand the requests calls below.

 I used Ryan Bates [railscast #353](http://railscasts.com/episodes/353-oauth-with-doorkeeper) to build this application.
 Some updates had been made to make it work with mongoid.